Karen Bryant

-Karen Bryant (born August 24, 1967) is the Chief Administrative Officer and General Manager of the Los Angeles Sparks of the WNBA.
-Before joining the Sparks, Bryant started her professional sports career in the American Basketball League from 1996 to 1998.
+Karen Bryant (born August 24, 1967) is a basketball executive.
+She last served as the Chief Administrative Officer and General Manager of the Los Angeles Sparks of the WNBA.
+Bryant started her professional sports career in the American Basketball League from 1996 to 1998.
 Bryant started out as the director of basketball operations for the Seattle Reign in 1996 before being named general manager in 1998.
 After the ABL closed in 1998, Bryant joined the WNBA as part of the newly formed Seattle Storm in 1999.
 With the Storm, Bryant held multiple executive positions between 1999 and 2014.
 Her executive roles with the Storm included chief operating officer from 2003 to 2008 and chief executive officer between 2008 and 2014.

 Early life and education

 In the late 1960s, Bryant was born in Edmonds, Washington.

 As a child, Bryant played wiffle ball and association football before deciding on basketball in elementary school.
 From the 1980s to 1990s, Bryant continued to play basketball while completing her high school and post-secondary education.
 Bryant attended Green River Community College and Seattle University for two years each before moving to the University of Washington in 1990.
 A year later, Bryant received a Bachelor of Arts from Washington and specialized in communications.